ryand67/focuswatch.nvim/README.md

 ```

 ## TODO
-* UI countdown follows cursor around which is preferable to printing in messages queue but still not perfect.
-Going to figure out how to make the virtual text countdown sticky.
+* UI countdown just goes to bottom line rather than sticking to bottom left